team-dev-docs/spriteai-dev-docs/docs/Refactor Test For August/getUniqueColors: Extract Unique Colors from Images.md

 High Level

-This is an asynchronous function that extracts unique colors from an image.
-It's part of our Node.js SDK, which you can install from NPM and import from the `sprite` object like this:
+The `getUniqueColors` function is an asynchronous method that analyzes an image and returns an array of unique colors present in the image.
+This function is part of our Node.js SDK, which you can install from NPM and import from the `sprite` object as follows:

 ```javascript
 import { sprite } from 'sprite'